pentaho-jrice/jrice-hadoop-apache/wiki/customize-environment.md

 | | PENT_DEV_ENV_LOCAL_APPS_DIR | This is a geeneral purpose shared folder where you can share whatever apps you want to share between your local host and VM.                | ~/dev-env/pentaho/apps |
 | | PENT_DEV_ENV_LOCAL_SHARE_DIR | Another general purpose share folder to use for whatever purpose you want.
 I find it usual to share logs of apps running in VM.
 Or to quickly copy files in and out of VM if need me              | ~/dev-env/pentaho/share |
 | | PENT_DEV_ENV_LOCAL_USER_SCRIPT_DIR | This user-scripts folder is meant for any custom scripts tailored to your environment.
 It is added to the path inside the VM so you can execute from anywhere.              | ~/dev-env/user-scripts |

-## OK  now what?

-Now that's out the way, I recommend setting at least the git and maven env variables to point to your exisitng folders.
-So they are in sync from the first time your VM boots.

-If you don't set any variables, that's cool.  the default folders will be created on your host and syned with VM.
-And the env variables are read everytime you "vagrant up".
-So you can always change later.

 <br>
 <br>